Information on Coronavirus in Rome

-Official websites are doing a great job at keeping travellers well updated and at providing the latest information.
+Official websites are doing a great job at keeping travelers well updated and at providing the latest information.
 You can read about the impact of coronavirus on your travel arrangements on the official websites of Rome’s airports.

 Check with your airline company to see if there have been any alterations to you travel plans.
-The Italian government advises all passengers to avoid long-distance travels unless absolutely essential.

 Find out more here: